 How do you know what you can or can’t trust?
 Well, you need to look at the data closely.

 How many people were involved, what data are they showing, what data are they keeping hidden, when was the testing done, when was it published and so on…

 These are but a few of the questions you need to ask before trusting data of any sort.
 We discount the Tompson research from 2015 as the marketing world has shifted from then.

 Another poll just a year later, by a larger sample of people, said that 48 percent of their marketers would increase their budget for influencer-based marketing.

-From the same year, we have research done with 14,000 respondents which show a lot of interesting info proving that influencer marketing is effective.
+From the same year, research conducted with 14,000 respondents showed a lot of interesting info proving that influencer marketing is effective.

 70 percent of millennial consumers from that report say their shopping choices are influenced by the recommendation of their peers.